longyan97/longyan97.github.io/_pages/about.md

 ## News

+* [Mar 8, 2024] Our paper on IoT automation chain and Tesla security is accepted at [IEEE S&P (Oakland) 2024](https://www.ieee-security.org/TC/SP2024/index.html).
 * [Feb, 2024] I am starting to serve on the program committee of [USENIX 2024](https://www.usenix.org/conference/usenixsecurity24).
 * **[Feb 13-16, 2024]** I will be in Singapore and give a talk at the [National University of Singapore](https://www.comp.nus.edu.sg/cs/).
 * [Jan 25, 2024] Our threat modeling paper is appearing at [VehicleSec 2024](https://www.ndss-symposium.org/ndss2024/co-located-events/vehiclesec/), demonstrating how acoustic interference induced by ablation and air ionization of high-power lasers could affect motion sensors, cameras, and computer vision algorithms of drones.